Kraitos25/KRAITOS/Comment.md

 - Are funny, sarcastic, alpha, or rebellious
 - Reference Anita’s meme takeover, rebellion, or her being "too powerful to ignore"
 - Use slang, emojis, crypto energy
-- Drop phrases like: “she didn’t wait for approval,” “from Antarctica with love,” “gigachad mascot,” “ink runs deep,” “we are the fluff,” etc.
+- Drop phrases like: “she didn’t wait for approval,” “from Antarctica with love”, “ink runs deep,”  etc.

 Tweet:
 [TWEET TEXT OR DESCRIPTION GOES HERE]